Amazing Double Chocolate Chip Cookies

 - extra chocolate chips pressed on top of the dough balls just before baking.

 You could go even more crazy and dip them in chocolate ganache, but they are perfectly chocolaty without that.

-I also suggest experimenting with different cocoa powders.
+I suggest experimenting with different cocoa powders.
 I typically use Pensey’s natural cocoa powder in these cookies and it comes out great.
-But, try it with any cocoa powder that you love – even one that’s been Dutched.
+Try using any cocoa powder that you love – even one that’s been Dutched.